-- If you’ve traditionally opted for a petrol mower but want to make the switch to the benefits of battery power, then take a look at the STIHL RMA 460 V. With a large 46cm cutting width and variable speed drive, you will quickly mow up to a tennis court on a single charge.
+- If you’ve traditionally opted for a petrol mower but want to make the switch to the benefits of battery power, then take a look at the self-propelled STIHL RMA 460 V. With a large 46cm cutting width and variable speed drive, you will quickly mow up to a tennis court on a single charge.
 Plus, with two batteries and a fast charger, you could technically mow non-stop all day!

 Love gardening?
 For the latest news, tips and advice, subscribe to the STIHL newsletter here.